Tooth Extraction

 Do I need to rest after a tooth extraction?

-Can a tooth extraction cause a speech impediment?
+Can tooth extraction cause a speech impediment?